-This light & chewy coconut cookie is something that haven’t traditionally made over the holidays but now that we have made these GERMAN CHOCOLATE MACAROONS I have a feeling they will make a regular appearance in our home and not just over the holiday season.
+This light & chewy coconut cookie is something that hasn’t been traditionally made over the holidays but now that we have made these German Chocolate Macaroons I have a feeling they will make a regular appearance in our home and not just over the holiday season.

-Not only are these cookies completely delicious they are so easy to make.
-With just a few simple ingredients, these cookies were baked up in and ready to eat in less that 45 minutes.
+Not only are these cookies completely delicious, but they are so easy to make.
+With just a few simple ingredients, these cookies were baked up in and ready to eat in less than 45 minutes.
 This is a cookie that you can make up to a week in advance before you actually serve them.
 Making this a fantastic treat for the holiday season.

 If you have been following A Dash of Sanity for sometime then you know of my love for German Chocolate anything because of my Grandpa Sorency.
 He loved my Best Ever German Chocolate Cake, and literally raved about it to anyone and everyone.
 When I married my husband I found out that the German Chocolate combination is his favorite as well, mainly because of the pecans.
 He adores my German Chocolate Cake Cookies.

-This past week I had been a German Chocolate Cake mood and if you have ever made a German Chocolate dessert you know how long it takes to make the frosting.
+This past week I had been in a German Chocolate Cake mood, and if you have ever made a German Chocolate dessert you know how long it takes to make the frosting.
 Now the little work that German Chocolate frosting does require is totally worth it – truly it is.
 I just didn’t have the time this week to do it, but I needed something to kick the craving.
-Not only are these GERMAN CHOCOLATE MACAROONS easier but healthier too!
+Not only are these German Chocolate Macaroons easier, but healthier too!
 Added bonus!

 Sadly my husband was gone while I made these because he absolutely would have loved them.
 I did tell him though that I am sure he was glad that he wasn’t here because he would have been mad at himself for eating the entire batch, I guarantee he would have.